cyberfolk/js-basics/README.md

 **Initial commit**: 07/3/23

-:stars: This Repo contains fundamental Javascript exercises such as:
+**Info**: :stars: This Repo contains fundamental Javascript exercises such as:

 ## Exercises list